 Variance Decomposition of Returns: Figure 1 shows variance decompositions of currency and bond returns within our estimated model.
-The top row concerns the variation of home bond returns, the middle row the variation of foreign bond returns and the bottom row the variation of currency returns (all in logs).
-In each row, the left column concerns returns over an one-quarter horizon and the right column returns over a five-year horizon.
+The top row concerns home bond returns, the middle row foreign bond returns and the bottom row currency returns (all in logs).
+In each row, the left column concerns returns over a one-quarter horizon and the right column returns over a five-year horizon.
+In the top and middle rows, each color represents the fraction of the variance of bond returns explained by each factor, with the order from bottom to top being $(i{Ht}, i{Ft}, \beta{Ht}, \beta{Ft}, \gamma_t)$ .
+In the bottom rows, each bar represents the fraction of the variance of currency returns explained by each factor, with the order from left to right being $(i{Ht}, i{Ft}, \beta{Ht}, \beta{Ft}, \gamma_t)$ .
 All variance decompositions concern the surprise component of returns, derived by subtracting conditional expected returns from realized returns.
 We examine the variation of conditional expected returns later in this section.
 The variance decompositions of bond returns are plotted as function of the maturity at the end of the return horizon.
-For example, the decomposition of the six-year bond's five-year return is shown at the one-year x-axis coordinate.
-The calculations of currency and bond returns and of the model-implied variance decompositions are in Appendix C.4.
+For example, the decomposition of the sixyear bond's five-year return is shown at the one-year x-axis coordinate.
+The calculations of currency and bond returns and of the model-implied variance decompositions are in Appendix C.5.